60K + 1 Free Night Bonus: Chase Marriott Bonvoy Bold Credit Card Review

 The Bonvoy Bold Card has no annual fee, making it an accessible entry point into the Marriott Bonvoy program.

-While you won’t get premium perks, you’ll still receive valuable benefits like complimentary Silver Elite status, 15 elite nights annually toward status, and various travel protections including trip delay coverage.
+While you won’t get premium perks, you’ll still receive valuable benefits like complimentary Sivler Elite status, 15 elite nights annually toward status, and various travel protections including trip delay coverage.
 You can also add authorized users to your account at no additional cost.

 Card Benefits